 Completed building projects

-These are some of our recently completed building projects.
-These works demonstrate how the University is investing in our shared future by building cutting-edge facilities for every member of our community to enjoy.
+A number of building projects have been completed in recent years demonstrating how the University is investing in our shared future by building cutting-edge facilities for every member of our community to enjoy.
 Our capital works and improvements are wide reaching, ranging from laboratory and office refurbishments to purpose-built facilities such as simulation centres, clean rooms, plant rooms and greenhouses.

 Nepean Clinical School